Animal Farm

 Quick summary and important considerations

-This is a story about animals who take over a farm to make it a fair place for everyone.
-However, things don't go as planned, and some animals start to become unfair to others, showing us how important it is to be careful about who is in charge and to remember everyone's rights.
+This is a story about farm animals who take over their farm to create a fair and equal home.
+But things don't go as planned when some animals start to become unfair themselves.

 Content Warnings